4 Factors That Affect The Value Of A California Personal Injury Case

 - Out-of-Pocket Costs and Losses: One category of compensation is termed “economic” damages, and it includes the definite, ascertainable losses stemming from an accident.
 A large portion will be your medical bills, including surgery, hospitalization, physical therapy, and pain medications.
 Lost wages also fall in this category.
 The total amount of your economic damages will be a key focus when determining how much you might qualify to receive as compensation.

 - Your Injuries: A second classification of compensation is your non-economic losses, to which a specific dollar value does not apply.
 This is because the consequences of accidental injuries are subjective and personal for victims.
 The severity and nature of your injuries are crucial factors, since they relate to your pain and suffering – a major component of non-economic damages.

 - Circumstances Surrounding the Accident: There are certain scenarios in which an accident does not give rise to a personal injury claim or lawsuit, though you may have rights through other legal proceedings.
 For instance, if you were hurt in a workplace accident, your sole remedy through the California workers’ compensation system.
 By law, you cannot recover for pain and suffering, so a work-related incident would be a factor that affects the value of your case.

 Consult with an Oakland Personal Injury Lawyer About Compensation Factors

 These are just a few factors that impact the amount of monetary damages in a personal injury case, and you can trust our team at Venardi Zurada, LLP to tackle the specifics.
-To learn more, please contact our firm today to schedule a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA.
+To learn more, please contact our firm today to schedule a free consultation at our offices in Oakland or Walnut Creek, CA.